atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 Below is a brief summary of some of the key points made in this guide.
 Keep in mind these points are merely opinions, and could certainly be adjusted under different circumstances, or for unique applications.
 My hope though is that they'll serve as a general rule of thumb as you're getting started in Kubernetes.

 - Selecting the proper node for our pods is crucial to application performance
 - Node selectors, as the name suggests, can be used to select specific nodes for our pods to run on, but can often be too restrictive.
-They're highly appropriate for production environments, or for pods that can only run on a highly selective set of nodes.
+They're appropriate for pods that can only run on a highly selective set of nodes.
 - Taints are great for repelling pods, but often get overused, and may incidentally lead to too many pending pods.
 In general, they should be used sparingly on worker nodes.
 - Node affinity is a great way to define node preferences, but not necessarily hard requirements for our pods.
 This approach tends to work well in dev/test settings, or for pods that can run on multiple cluster nodes.